ImagineSocialGit/engage-core/docs/permission-invitations.md

 If `{cta}` is not present and the CTA exists, the default email view renders the button after the body.

+Do not hand-author public preference URLs in client copy.

 ## Testing expectations

 Coverage should prove: